HaydenFennell/EMBRIO-modeling-course/docs/source/module6_bestPractices.rst

 Module 6: Suggested Best Practices
 ==================================

-This module will present a collection of "best practices" from various members of the biological modeling community.
+This module will present a collection of "best practices" for biological modeling from various members of the biological modeling community.

-* Maybe do a survey of the computationalists in EMBRIO for thoughts on this?
-* We have plenty of notes of our own, but would be good to get input from the rest of the institute on their thoughts/procedures.

 [Content in progress]